TarasMazepa/tbx-for-toolbox.dev/README.md

 # toolbox

-A collection of scatered tools
+A collection of scattered tools